COLORADO GOVERNMENT EMPLOYEES ATTORNEY

 - Retaliation or taking personnel action against someone for whistleblowing, or a complaint, appeal, or grievance action.

 We assist clients in filing complaints with the U.S. Office of Special Counsel, which investigates and prosecutes these complaints from federal employees.
 We also represent clients before the:

 Merit Systems Protection Board:

 The MSPB is a quasi-governmental agency that protects the integrity of the federal merit systems and federal employees’ rights.
 The board hears appeals of federal employees facing demotion, suspension, or termination because of their conduct or performance.

 The EEOC oversees equal employment in the workplace, handling discrimination, harassment, and retaliation claims under Title VII of the Civil Rights Act of 1964, the Equal Pay Act, the Age Discrimination in Employment Act, the Americans with Disabilities Act, and other federal laws.

 The OWCP administers federal workers’ compensation and is a division of the U.S. Department of Labor.
 Because state workers’ compensation laws don’t apply to federal workers, the OWCP administers medical coverage and wage compensation for federal employees’ on-the-job injuries.

 Colorado State Employee Rights

-Colorado law does limit some protections for state, local, or county employees, but it also offers unique statutory and procedural protections.
+Colorado law does limit some protections for state and local employees, but it also offers unique statutory and procedural protections.